yaseendar/binarycalendar/README.md

 # binarycalendar
 A simple interactive python program that converts a calendar into binary calendar  and writes it to a text file

-# run he program
+# how to run it?
-python bincal.py
+simply only your shell type this command   python bincal.py and provide necessary input